sajal-shrivastava/DesignPatterns/README.md

 ### 📖 Definition

 The **Adapter Design Pattern** is a **structural pattern** that allows objects with **incompatible interfaces** to work together by **wrapping** one of the objects with an adapter class.
-**In Simple Words** The Adapter Design Pattern helps two classes work together even if they have different ways of doing things.
-It does this by using an adapter — a middle layer that converts one class’s output into a format the other class understands.
+**In Simple Words**: It helps two classes work together even if they have different ways of doing things, using an adapter — a middle layer that converts one class’s output into a format the other understands.

 ---